 You’ve done your research, measured your costs, and you can’t wait to reap the benefits.
 But even in a small team, it’s important to bring everybody on board to discuss the purpose and benefits of your newly implemented tech.

-As our guide 7 steps to staying relevant in business shows, digital transformation should always be centred around the desired outcomes.
+Digital transformation should always be centred around the desired outcomes.
 If you want to maximise technology adoption among staff, making it clear what the relationship between your new investment and the outcome will help.

 Training and support